Currently

 Jaguar*, a graduate of the École supérieure d’art d’Aix-en-Provence (ESAAIX), conceived of this introductory passageas a move into confusion, where we can transform reality and invent new temporalities.
 Scheduled to perform, the artist will invite the audience to travel with her to other worlds, other dimensions.
 Jaguar likes to blur the boundaries between reality and fiction, allowing “atmospheric stories of molecular rabbits and cave dogs [to emerge], encounters to be fabricated, all rendered possible through magic.”

 Swiss artist Bernhard Luginbühl (1929-2011) was one of Jean Tinguely’s closest friends and made a significant contribution to the creation and construction of Le Cyclop.
-His piece, titled Boss Spaghettifigur mit 86 Schrauben, will be presented from August onwards.
+His piece, titled Spaghettifigur mit 86 Schrauben in Boss (2002), will be presented from August onwards.

 It forms the cornerstone of this anniversary exhibition and serves as an additional link between the heritage dimension of Le Cyclop site and its activity as an art centre.
 This work pays tribute to the friendship between these two creators behind the construction of a collaborative masterpiece, which today allows new artists to express themselves.